mubanga-1/todolist/README.md

-Certainly!
-Here's a straightforward `README.md` tailored for your To-Do List project from The Odin Project:

----

 # To-Do List App

 A simple task management application built with JavaScript, HTML, and CSS.
 This project is part of The Odin Project curriculum, designed to practice DOM manipulation and local storage integration.